elemel/fungeoneer/docs/chapters/09/ledger-lines.md

 The purse of stacking now tracks the stack size as register S. The stack size is initially zero, indicating an empty stack.
 Stack slots are indexed from zero.
 Pushing writes a number to slot S, then increments register S. Popping decrements register S, then reads a number from slot S.

-A stack size below zero causes stack underflow, while one above the stack limit causes stack overflow.
+Popping en empty stack raises an error called stack underflow, while pushing a full stack raises stack overflow.

 With your affairs in order, you consult the map: